The rise of today’s influential CFO

 - It’s not always about finance, but it’s always about finance.
 Organizations increasingly recognize all decisions eventually roll into finance (teams) and everything has a profit and loss (P&L) impact.
 CFOs are modeling the business enterprise-wide to better evaluate various strategies, opportunities, and revenue streams while keeping an eye on total costs and returns.

 Typically, only the CEO and CFO have line of sight into the entire organization.
 Understanding the strategic, and even sometimes tactical, efforts that help the organization achieve its goals has enabled the CFO and its team to become a reliable advisor to the rest of the business.

 How CFOs became an influential leader amid disruption

-In fact, it’s these past, present, and future focuses of the CFO that make its current role so influential—and one of the reasons it has emboldened the CFO step out as a beacon of insight during the most turbulent of times.
+In fact, it’s these past, present, and future focuses of the CFO that make its current role so influential—and one of the reasons it has emboldened the CFO to step out as a beacon of insight during the most turbulent of times.

 Today’s CFO intuitively connects the applications of accounting and traditional finance with the principles of business partnering and strategic collaboration.
 In turn, the CFO is best primed to influence the organization to adopt agile operating models and make quick-yet-thoughtful decisions based on data-driven insights.

 Where focus lies in the future